Stat 548 - Qualifying Papers

 • thinking of future research directions.

 The report should be submitted as a GitHub repository based on the template here.
-The template includes a LATEX style file that should be used for the report.
+The template includes a LaTeX style file that should be used for the report.
 (Detailed instructions for usage can be found in the repository’s README file.)
 Any experimental/numerical results should be reproducible.
 All code should be reusable, clearly commented/documented, and exist in the src/ folder of the same GitHub repository to which you give me access as a collaborator.
 Code can be in any language you wish, though my strong preference is for R or python.

 Resources